ShadowMario/FNF-PsychEngine/art/readme.txt

                  /          _/           /

 HEY
-Thanks for downloadin Friday Night FUNKIN'
-If you downloaded this from any other place than ninja-muffin24.itch.io/FUNKIN You might be in DANGER!!!
+Thanks for downloadin Friday Night FUNKIN':Psych Engine If you downloaded this from any other place than https://gamebanana.com/mods/309789 You might be in DANGER!!!

-The Itch.io release is the only official source for the desktop (PC, Mac, Linux) versions of the game!
+The Gamebana release is the only official source for the desktop (PC, Mac, Linux) versions of the game!
 As of right now, the game is FREE!
 If you paid for it, you got SCAMMED!

 Now that that's out of the way....